 Pots can get very hot in direct sunlight, especially during the summer months.
 When the temperature of the roots gets too high, plant health is negatively affected.

-The roots are healthier
+The Roots are Healthier

 A common problem when growing plants in pots is that the roots start (and keep) growing in circles, and end up constricted.
 This happens because when the roots reach the edge of the pot, they keep looking for nutrients and water.